SoftwareAG/c8y-docs/content/users-guide/administration-bundle/platform-configuration-settings.md

 {{< c8y-admon-req >}}
 APPLICATION ACCESS:

-The user must have access to the Administration application.
+The user must have access to the Administration application on management tenant.

 ROLES & PERMISSIONS: